vosen/ZLUDA/README.md

 ### Applications

+#### Meshroom

+Meshroom works only with on Windows due to an underlying ROCm/HIP issue.

+Meshroom 2023.3.0 might not work, it's recommended to use Meshroom freshly built from develop branch.
+See #79 and alicevision/Meshroom#595.
+Please open an issue here if you run into problems.

 #### llama.cpp

 If you are building llama.cpp with cmake and don't want it to crash on ZLUDA then you should use `CUDA_DOCKER_ARCH=compute_61` like this: